 A minimum of 18 hours and a maximum of 24 hours may be earned in one subject, known as major subject.
-However, in case the 32 hour requirement is in force for the student, minimum and maximum for the major subject become 20 and 26 hours respectively.
-The remaining hours will be earned in a second subject, known as minor subject.
-Whether minimum or maximum hours are to be earned in major subject will depend upon several factors; for example, the adviser will take into consideration the student's undergraduate preparation and the strength of his graduate performance.
+A minimum of six hours must be earned in a minor subject.
+Credit may be earned in a third subject if recommended by the adviser and approved by the Council.
+Whether minimum or maximum hours are to be earned in major subject will depend upon several factors; for example, the adviser will take into consideration the student's under-graduate preparation and the strength of his graduate performance.